-As public schools are not usually accessible to foreign children in Abu Dhabi will have quite a job on their hands deciding on the right school for their child.
+New arrivals in Abu Dhabi will have quite a job on their hands deciding on the right school for their child.
 The British, American and International Baccalaureate (IB) schools tend to be the most popular, but also the most expensive.
 Inclusions of school allowances are less common than they used to be in expat packages, so we’d advise expats either negotiate for this or ensure their salary is large enough to cover the costs.

 All schools are required to adhere to a uniform school calendar, made up of three terms, with the school year running from September to July.
 The school week runs from Sunday to Thursday, and school hours vary depending on the institution.

 Arabic is a required course at all schools, though no subject testing will be completed in this language – achievement in basic proficiency is all that is required.

 Admission to international schools

 One commonality shared across the board is seat shortages; Indian schools, in particular, have trouble accommodating the growing number of interested students in Abu Dhabi.
 Primary schools are also notorious for denying students due to unavailability.
 Even waiting lists can be long, and though efforts have been made to open new international schools in Abu Dhabi in recent years, space is still limited.

 Finding a school can easily be the highest hurdle new arrivals must overcome and, in turn, should be an issue addressed from the very beginning.

 Expats should not be afraid to ask their employer to help them secure a seat for their child, especially if they’ve been lured abroad into a senior position.
 We recommend expats start the enrolment process as early as possible – applications and admission requirements are usually posted on school websites.

 Those who cannot place their child into the school of their choice immediately should be patient, as the turnover of students is high and places become available throughout the year.